 Have a couple of hours handy?
 And a stash of sticky notes?
-Client Empathy Mapping is a fantastic tool designed to help you step inside your client’s mind to better understand how they engage with your firm/company, your staff or yourself in any given point during your relationship.
+Client Empathy Mapping is a fantastic tool designed to help you step inside your client’s mind to better understand how they engage with your firm/company, your staff or yourself at any given point during your relationship.
 Within 2-3 hours of working through the mapping process, you and your team will walk away with valuable insights and actionable items to help improve the client’s experience with your team and the firm/company.

 Client Empathy Mapping is a valuable tool and can be used for a number of purposes.
 Some of the maps that we have facilitated have been conducted to help firms/companies: